Syed-Coder1/ARC-APP-FINAL/README.md

 - 📋 **Excel Export** - Professional Excel exports for receipts, clients, and payment histories
 - 🔄 **Backup & Restore** - Complete database backup and synchronization
 - 📝 **Activity Logging** - Comprehensive audit trail of all user actions
-- 🔔 **Smart Notifications** - Intelligent alerts with dashboard integration and mark-all-read functionality
+- 🔔 **Smart Notifications** - AI-powered alerts with dashboard integration and mark-all-read functionality
 - 🎯 **Quick Actions** - Direct form access from dashboard for streamlined workflows
 - 🖥️ **Desktop Application** - Electron-based desktop app for offline use
 - ⚡ **Performance Optimized** - Efficient data handling with smooth animations and transitions